irods/irods_training/advanced/storage_tiering/README.md

 imeta add -R slow_resc irods::storage_tier_group example_group 2
 ```

-This example defines three tiers of the group `example_group` where data will flow from tier 0 to tier 2.
+This example defines three tiers of the group `example_group` where data will flow from tier 0 to tier 2 as it ages.
+In this example `fast_resc` is a single resource, but it could have been set to `fast_tier_root_resc` and represent the root of a resource hierarchy consisting of many resources.

 # **Setting Tiering Policy**

 Once a tier group is defined, the age limit for each tier must also be configured via metadata.
 Once a data object has remained unaccessed on a given tier for more than the configured time, it will be staged to the next tier in the group and then trimmed from the previous tier.
-This is configured via the default attribute **irods::storage_tier_time**, which is also defined in the **storage_tiering_configuration.re** rulebase.
-In order to configure the tiering time, apply a tag to the resource using the given attribute and a positive numeric value in seconds.
-For example, to configure the _fast_resc_ to only hold data for 30 minutes:
+This is configured via the default attribute **irods::storage_tier_time** (which itself is defined in the **storage_tiering_configuration.re** rulebase).
+In order to configure the tiering time, apply an AVU to the resource using the given attribute and a positive numeric value in seconds.

+For example, to configure the `fast_resc` to hold data for only 30 minutes:
 ```
 imeta add -R fast_resc irods::storage_tier_time 1800
 ```
-We can then configure the _medium_resc to hold data for 8 hours:
+We can then configure the `medium_resc` to hold data for 8 hours:
 ```
 imeta add -R medium_resc irods::storage_tier_time 28800
 ```

 # **Customizing the Violating Objects Query**

-A tier within a tier group may identify data objects which are in violation by an additional mechanism beyond the built in time based constraint.
+A tier within a tier group may identify data objects which are in violation by an alternate mechanism beyond the built-in time-based constraint.
 This allows the data grid administrator to take additional context into account when identifying data objects to migrate.

-Data objects given a metadata attribute, a specific collection, a particular user or a project may be identified through a custom query attached to the root resource of a given tier within a group.
-The default attribute **irods::storage_tier_query** is used to hold the query.
+Data objects which have been labeled via particular metadata, or within a specific collection, owned by a particular user, or belonging to a particular project may be identified through a custom query.
+The default attribute **irods::storage_tier_query** is used to hold this custom query.
 To configure the custom query, attach the query to the root resource of the tier within the tier group.
-This query will be used in place of the default.
+This query will be used in place of the default time-based query for that tier.

 ```
 imeta set -R rnd1 irods::storage_tier_query "select META_DATA_ATTR_VALUE, DATA_NAME, COLL_NAME where RESC_NAME = 'ufs2' || = 'ufs3' and META_DATA_ATTR_NAME = 'irods::access_time' and META_DATA_ATTR_VALUE < 'TIME_CHECK_STRING'"
 ```

-This example implements the default query.
-Note that the string **TIME_CHECK_STRING** is used in place of an actual time.
+The example above implements the default query.
+Note that the string `TIME_CHECK_STRING` is used in place of an actual time.
 This string will be replaced by the storage tiering framework with the appropriately computed time given the previous parameters.